-Ms. Puri presently serves on the boards of Colliers International, Propel Holdings, the Canada Infrastructure Bank, Augusta Gold Corp., and Solaris Resources Inc. She is also chair of the board of directors of Holland Bloorview Kids Rehabilitation Hospital in Toronto.
+Ms. Puri presently serves on several public company boards including Colliers International and Propel Holdings.
+She is also chair of the board of directors of Holland Bloorview Kids Rehabilitation Hospital in Toronto.
 She has been recognized as one of the top 25 most influential lawyers in Canada by Canadian Lawyer Magazine in 2017 and 2015 and is a former recipient of Canada's Top 40 under 40 award and Canada's Most Powerful Women: Top 100 Award.
 In 2021, Ms. Puri was awarded the Royal Society of Canada's Yvan Allaire Medal for exemplary contributions to the governance of public and private institutions in Canada, in addition to the Law Society Medal and the David Walter Mundell Medal.
 In 2022, Ms. Puri was awarded the Peter Day Governance Achievement Award from the Governance Professionals of Canada.